apache/spark/dev/README.md

 #### Installing in your local virtualenv

-You have to make sure you have Airilow 1.10.* installed in your PIP virtualenv (the version you want to install providers with).
+You have to make sure you have Airflow 1.10.* installed in your PIP virtualenv (the version you want to install providers with).

 ```shell script